 Dinner seminars are one-of-a-kind marketing solutions that connect prospects with professionals face to face in a comfortable environment.
-And they’ve been proven successful for over 25 years.
+And they’ve been proven successful for close to 30 years.
 However, there are mixed feelings about dinner seminars in the marketing space.
 Some feel it’s outdated.
 Others had to shift their marketing plans during the pandemic and found other ways to reach their audience.
-So, what is the verdict on live dinner seminars?
+So, what is the verdict on live dinner seminars for marketing?
 Are they a win?
 Or should we take them off the menu?

 The Pros and Cons of Dinner Events